 A levels are split into two units and each unit is looked at separately through a mix of internal assessment and exams:

 - AS units – these are studied in the first year of your two-year A level course.
 Most subjects have two AS units although some can have more.
 AS-levels are qualifications in their own right but they do not contribute to your overall A level grade.

 Collecting their A level results

-On results day, your teen will be able to collect their results from the school.
-Results are usually available from 6am on results day, but your school or teachers should inform students in advance from what time results will be available.
+On results day, your teen would normally be able to collect their results from school.
+But this year, it’s more than likely that their results will be available to view online instead.
+Results are usually available from 6am on results day, but the school or teachers should inform students in advance from what time results will be available.
 Make sure to also find out what time the school will close, so your child doesn’t miss out.

 If your child can’t make results day, they can nominate someone to collect them on their behalf.
 Your teen will need to provide them with a signed letter of consent, naming the person they’ve elected.
 They’ll also need to take along suitable ID.
 Most schools won’t tell you your results over the phone, by email or fax.